anishg24/InteractiveMNIST/README.md

 - [x] Process user input in the front end
 - [x] Get predictions from user input
 - [ ] Prettify the site
-- [ ] Add a graph that shows the predictions
+- [x] Add a graph that shows the predictions
 - [x] Improve model accuracy

 ## Releases
 - 1.0.0 (6/28/2020): First working release.
 - 1.1.0 (7/3/2020): Completely redesigned site that is more user friendly.
 - 1.1.1 (7/4/2020): Fixed the user input so that the model will predict on images it's familiar with.
+- 1.2.0 (7/4/2020): Added a doughnut chart that shows prediction values.

 ## Contributing Members